Having trouble choosing pieces that work for your figure? We are here to help you shop smartly.

 For this silhouette, we recommend that you focus on your shoulders and waist.
 We want to draw the eye to your upper body.

-Boat neck tops are a must for your silhouette as the horizontal line of the neckline widens the shoulders.
-Waist-cinching tops are also a winning option.
-We recommend HAKIN, HEVAN and HARVEY tops.
+Boat-neck tops are a must for your silhouette, as the horizontal line of this neckline visually broadens the shoulders.
+Fitted tops that cinch at the waist are also a winning option.
+We recommend the LOCA, LINE, and LEWIS tops.

 Here are some characteristics that will help you identify this figure.